Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/f/FLAC/README.md

   * The EasyConfig is a trivial update of the 1.3.4 one but we copied the improved sanity check from the EasyBuilders one.

+### Version 1.4.3 from CPE 23.12 on

+  * Started from the 1.4.2 EasyConfig.

+  * Improved the sanity checks

+  * Added license information to the installation.